 Probably the second-best film adapted from REH’s works, Solomon Kane still diverts greatly from its source material.
 Going into this expecting the character portrayal to be faithful would be a grave mistake.
 Meant to be the first of a trilogy, the following movies were intended to draw more heavily on Howard’s original stories after catching the attention of the audience.
 Sadly, that plan failed.

-What we did get though was a fast paced, high-adventure film that vacillates between trapped by the formulaic and harkening back to the action of movies such as Highlander.
+What we did get though, was a fast-paced, high-adventure film that vacillates between trapped by the formulaic and harkening back to the action of movies such as Highlander.
 Solomon Kane, the famed Puritanical demon hunter, is given a solid backstory treatment as he wages his one-man war against the forces of darkness.
 Ghouls, demons, sorcerers, and flintlocks.
 You know you want to watch this movie.

 A movie that the presence of Jason Momoa couldn’t save…but oh how he tried.
-A lot of thought went into the movie, Momoa feels more like the literary Conan that Schwarzenegger ever did, and location shooting in Bulgaria returned us to a world with wider scope that didn’t feel like a crowded mass of set pieces.
+A lot of thought went into the movie, Momoa feels more like the literary Conan that Schwarzenegger ever did, and location shooting in Bulgaria returned us to a world with a wider scope that didn’t feel like a crowded mass of set pieces.

 The movie is true to its sword & sorcery roots and is enjoyable as schlock in its own right – perhaps just below Conan the Destroyer.
 The fight scenes are as bloody as anything Howard ever wrote, and really do capture the visceral gore in a way that even the original movie didn’t.
 But it is all quickly downhill from there.
-Two dimensional characters and ponderous visual effects that just smash into the screen in a blur leave are just bewildering.
+Two-dimensional characters and ponderous visual effects that just smash into the screen in a blur are just bewildering.
 This movie could’ve been fantastic.
 It should have been fantastic.
 It just wasn’t.